lifebottle/lifebottle.github.io/projects/ndx/ndx-guide2.md

 ## 📍 [AC.4354] Dungeon: Temple of Darkness P.146
 > **📜 [Info]**: The area around you is shrouded in darkness unless you have the Blue Candle.
 You will obtain it in Norfi's Cave later on.
 If you want to focus on finishing the dungeon since you don't have the candle yet, this is fine.
 You can come pick up the items later.
 > **💬 [Skit]**: [ct_002_070] The King of the Magic World (〔チャット〕魔界の王)
  ### ⬇️ 48.
-Acquire the 8-slot system in Basement B2
+Acquire the 8-slot system on B2F.
 > **💬 [Skit]**: [ct_002_071] The Vision Suzu Saw (〔チャット〕すずの見た幻)
  ### ⬇️ 49.
-Solve the puzzle in Basement B5 North and proceed further
+Solve the puzzle on B5F - North and proceed further
  ### ⬇️ 50.
 Battle Shadow at the end of the dungeon

 ---